IntaeLall/kaboodle-test/README.md

-# Full Stack Event Management System

-Technical test for Kaboodle.
+# Technical test for Kaboodle.

 ## Table of Contents